0

 prepare the vegetables and herbs

-3. Finely slice the vegetable into 2mm thick slices and set aside.
-Finely chop the leaves and tender stems of the herbs, and mix the herbs and set aside.
+1. Finely slice the vegetable into 2mm thick slices and set aside.
+Finely chop the leaves and tender stems of the herbs, mix the herbs and set aside.

 assemble and cook the pilaf

-4. Return the empty pan to the stove and add half of the oil.
+1. Return the empty pan to the stove and add half the oil.

-6. Layer half of the vegetables in the bottom of the pan and half of the herbs for use now.
-Sprinkle over half of the salt, pepper and turmeric.
+3. Layer half of the vegetables and half of the herbs for use now in the bottom of the pan.
+Sprinkle over half of the salt, pepper, and turmeric.
 Add one-third of the rice over the top.
 Do not mix.
 Repeat with the remaining vegetables, then the next third of the rice and the other half of the herbs.
-Sprinkle the remaining salt, pepper and turmeric.
-Finish with the last third of rice.
+Sprinkle the remaining salt, pepper, and turmeric.
+Finish with the last third of the rice.
 Drizzle the remaining oil over the top.

-8. When the rice is ready, gently mix the reserved herbs and pile it all onto a good wide platter or bowl.
-Scrape up the crisp rice at the bottom of the pot and tuck it into the pile of rice shards – it’s delicious.
-It is optional to sprinkle with lemon zest and squeeze lemon juice – taste and season with salt and a few rounds of pepper.
-Serving suggestion above.
+5. When the rice is ready, gently mix the reserved herbs and pile it all onto a wide platter or bowl.
+Scrape up the crisp rice at the bottom of the pot and tuck it into the pile of rice shards—it’s delicious.
+It is optional to sprinkle with lemon zest and squeeze lemon juice—taste and season with salt and a few rounds of pepper.
+Serving suggestions above.

-I had my sights on a go-to celebration carrot cake that is walnut-studded and carrot-flecked, fragrant, moist and lavish with a decadent frosting.
-So I revisited and reposted a recipe that was created a few years back and made a few adjustments.
+I had my sights on a go-to celebration carrot cake that is walnut-studded, carrot-flecked, fragrant, moist, and lavish with decadent frosting.
+So, I revisited and reposted a recipe created a few years back and made a few adjustments.

 Variations can be found at the end of the recipe!

 This cake uses walnuts for crunch and flavour, with a lovely warmth in the cardamom and cinnamon.
-The cake itself is deliciously moist and it is topped with a vegan cream cheese frosting and decorated with edible flowers.
+It is deliciously moist, topped with vegan cream cheese frosting, and decorated with edible flowers.

 carrot cake with a cream cheese frosting